 This is the Chuncao Villa of 1933.
 It's on a hilltop and has a fine view.
 Luckily, we can take a peek inside.

-Here's a place in vastly better shape, though we can't go it.
-It's from 1920 and is the villa of Huang Rongyuan, built by a father and son about 1920.
+Here's a place in vastly better shape, though we can't go in.
+It's from 1920 and was the villa of Huang Rongyuan, built by a father and son about 1920.
 They had made a fortune in the Philippines.

-In nearly solitary grandeur: the house built in 1926 by Li Qingquan, also a businessman in the Philippines.
+In nearly solitary grandeur, this house was built in 1926 by Li Qingquan, also a businessman in the Philippines.

 Here's the slightly later villa built by Huang Zhongxun, who had made his fortune in Annam.